dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 ========

-Born out of improving support for Dynamic Root of Trust for Measurement (DRTM), the DomB project is focused on restructuring the system launch of Xen.
-The hyperlaunch design provides a security architecture that builds on the principles of Least Privilege and Strong Isolation, achieving this through the disaggregation of system functions.
+Born out of improving support for Dynamic Root of Trust for Measurement (DRTM), the Hyperlaunch project is focused on restructuring the system launch of Xen.
+The Hyperlaunch design provides a security architecture that builds on the principles of Least Privilege and Strong Isolation, achieving this through the disaggregation of system functions.
 It enables this with the introduction of a boot domain that works in conjunction with the hypervisor to provide the ability to launch multiple domains as part of host boot while maintaining a least privilege implementation.

-While the DomB project inception was and continues to be driven by a focus on security through disaggregation, there are multiple use cases with a non-security focus that require or benefit from the ability to launch multiple domains at host boot.
+While the Hyperlaunch project inception was and continues to be driven by a focus on security through disaggregation, there are multiple use cases with a non-security focus that require or benefit from the ability to launch multiple domains at host boot.
 This was proven by the need that drove the implementation of the dom0less capability in the Arm branch of Xen.